dgkim5360/awesome-gatherer/README.rst

  Awesome-Gatherer
 ======================

-A Python script that run through the directory structure and collecting json data to make an awesome list.
+A Python script to make an awesome list.

+It makes you easy to manage the list; just concentrate on your data.

 Check out `this repository`_ for the live example.